Vietnam.vn - Nền tảng quảng bá Việt Nam

 Earlier this year, Gazprom posted its first loss since 1999, as the company struggled to make up for lost exports in Europe through deals with China and Türkiye.

-Ukraine has the largest underground gas storage facilities in Europe, mostly located in the west of the country.
+Ukraine has Europe's largest underground gas storage facilities, mostly located in the west of the country.

 Before the special military operation, Kiev had asked Moscow to allow it to transport gas from Azerbaijan and Turkmenistan to Europe.
 But the Kremlin refused.

-“It is very unlikely that Russia will allow gas to be taken from its neighbors,” said Sabadus.
+“It is very unlikely that Russia will let gas come from its neighbors,” Mr. Sabadus said.

 Another solution is a gas swap deal, in which Russia and Azerbaijan exchange volumes of fuel before re-exporting.

-“In effect, the deal would see Russian gas sold to Azerbaijan at the Russia-Ukraine border, then transferred through Kiev and on to Europe,” Sabadus suggested.
+“In effect, the deal would see Russian gas sold to Azerbaijan at the Russia-Ukraine border, then routed through Kiev and on to Europe,” Sabadus suggested.

 How profitable is Ukraine's gas transit role?